gvwilson/sensibleadventures/nardica/nardica.md

 this is still switched on."
 He tapped the tech in his temple.
 "So if you try to call the Marines,
-I'll hear before they do."
+I'll just cut you off.
+Your call, I mean,"
+he added as an afterthought.

+Iffy's breath caught.
+Was he *threatening* Uncle Jack?
+That wasn't going to end well.

-Uncle Jack spat over the railing.
+But her foster father just spat over the railing.
-"Ain't nobody here would call the affin' blues," he growled, for once telling the truth.
+"Ain't nobody here gonna call the affin' blues," he growled, for once telling the truth.

 Wales nodded and strode down the gangplank.